russellwhitaker/uap-clj/README.md

 [![Clojars Project](http://clojars.org/uap-clj/latest-version.svg)](http://clojars.org/uap-clj)

 `uap-clj` depends on the file `regexes.yaml` actively maintained in the public [`ua-parser/uap-core`](https://github.com/ua-parser/uap-core) repository, as well as on the test fixtures `test_ua.yaml`, `test_os.yaml`, and `test_device.yaml` contained therein.
-Be sure to run `lein deps` after cloning this code repository, and re-run on occasion to pull in changes committed to those `uap-core` assets.
+Be sure to run `rm -rf .lein-get-deps && lein git-deps && lein deps` after cloning this code repository, and re-run on occasion to pull in changes committed to those `uap-core` assets.

 To generate your classes and .jar files: